 In the spinal fusion procedure, the surgeon will:

 - Raise flaps to expose the backs of the vertebrae that lie along the curve.

 - Remove the bony outgrowths along the vertebrae that allow the spine to twist and bend.

-- Lay matchstick-sized bone grafts vertically across the exposed surface of each vertebra, being careful that they touch adjoining vertebrae.
+- Lay matchstick-sized bone grafts vertically across the exposed surface of each vertebra so that they touch the adjoining vertebrae.

 - Fold the flaps back to their original position, covering the bone grafts.

 These grafts will regenerate, grow into the bone, and fuse the vertebrae together.
 Bone grafts will help keep the spine in the correct position.

 Surgery for scoliosis involves correcting the curve (although not all the way) and fusing the bones in the curve together.